As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 Financial goals and deadlines go hand in hand.

-The best financial goals are measurable and have a set date and deadline.
+The best financial goals are measurable, have a set date and deadline.
 If we don’t know how to meet our own deadlines, we’ll have a hard time meeting our financial goals.

 Meeting deadlines helped me improve my credit score when I was paying off debt.